Introduction on the use of media files

 - Browse and select the file you want to upload and press Enter.

 - Via this screen you can also share items with authors using the share button.

 - When you are working on a question you can also directly upload media elements to your Library.
 This is the most common way as this save you time.

 When using media files and resources files - images and PDFs mostly - please consider the following for file upload / uploading files:

 - Keep it small: when using files online, keep in mind that they need to be loaded.
 This means that you should strive to keep to a small size (up to 2MB is a good guideline for images)

 - Keep it short - in a 2 hour exam do not use twenty 30 minute video / audio fragments.

 - Keep it limited: do not put over a 100 files in your exam, especially if you do brick and mortar delivery to larger groups.

-- Why limitations?
-Keep in mind that Cirrus only limits the file size to about 10MB maximum to help prevent candidate frustration.
-Cirrus and possibly you yourself are not always in control of the download speed for candidates.
-Having to download a lot / wait a lot is very detrimental to the user experience during any exam.
+- Why the limitations?
+Keep in mind that Cirrus only limits the file size to about 10MB to help prevent candidate frustration.
+This is because Cirrus and probably you yourself are not always in control of the download speed for candidates.
+Having to download a lot / having to wait a lot is very detrimental to the user experience during any exam.